 Cut in horizontally on both 38″ sides to meet the fold.
 It should be a 5″ cut, 15″ down the side.

 On the wrong side, sew a straight stitch hem where you cut in on the sides.
 Then sew down the diagonal folds.
 Trim away the excess.
 This will form the top portion of the apron.

 For the neck strap and waist ties, your measurements may vary.
 I cut three pieces of black trim, each about 20″.
 Pin the first behind the outer edges of the top of the apron and sew both sides down with a straight stitch.

 With the remaining two, sew one on each side of the waist (the area where you cut in horizontally and hemmed).
 Pin one end behind the apron and sew with a straight stitch.
 Make a quick fold-over hem on the loose end so that it doesn’t unravel.

-Download and print this template.
+Download our free template below!
 Cut it out of freezer paper.
 Iron the freezer paper, shiny side down, onto the chest of the apron.

 Using a sponge brush, liberally but carefully paint over the stencil with fabric paint.
 Be careful to put something down underneath the apron in case paint seeps through.